twmemohub/MemoHub_Neo/README.md

 ## User Impact

 - **Boosts Self-Awareness:** By prompting users to revisit and reflect on their own notes, MemoHub helps them uncover new insights and personal growth opportunities.
-- **Enhances Learning Retention:** Active reflection transforms passive note-taking into a powerful study habit, improving long-term memory and comprehension by up to 20%.
+- **Enhances Learning Retention:** Active reflection transforms passive note-taking into a powerful study habit, improving long-term memory and comprehension.
 - **Fosters Creativity:** Linking disparate notes into articles sparks new connections and creative thinking, enabling users to generate richer, more meaningful content.

 ## Tech Stack